-Fitness Tracker Company Oxystrap Shifts to Manufacturing N95 Equivalent Protective Masks to Help in The Fight Against Coronavirus
+Fitness Tracker Company OxyStrap Shifts to Manufacturing N95 Equivalent Protective Masks to Help in the Fight Against Coronavirus

-SAN DIEGO, April 13, 2020 /PRNewswire/ -- OxyStrap International Inc., (https://oxystrap.com/ ), a San Diego, CA-based health innovation company, which manufactures fitness trackers, announced today that it has shifted its manufacturing focus to produce effective N95 equivalent protective masks to help in the effort to stop the spread of the Coronavirus.
+SAN DIEGO, April 14, 2020 /PRNewswire/ -- OxyStrap International Inc., (https://oxystrap.com/), a San Diego, CA-based health innovation company, which manufactures fitness trackers, announced today that it has shifted its manufacturing focus to produce effective N95 equivalent protective face masks, which are hand-washable and non-disposable, to help in the effort to stop the spread of the Coronavirus.

 The company's masks will be distributed to health care workers, law enforcement, food handlers, and the general public.
 Protective face masks must be properly manufactured with an effective microbiological organism barrier and also properly used to be effective against the spread of infection.
-A simple quick-guide instruction for proper usage will be included with the company's masks.
+Simple quick-guide instructions for proper usage will be included with the company's masks.

 Manufactured in the U.S., the OxyStrap protective face mask is a premier quality product, which is carefully hand-made with an effective microbiological barrier material.
 It's comfortable to wear and easy to use.
 Since all the material components are hand-washable, the OxyStrap mask can be used repeatedly without deterioration of its effectiveness or appearance.
 OxyStrap recommends that the masks be hand washed daily during periods of usage to not only clean but also remove and destroy microbiological organisms from the mask.

 "We are currently producing and distributing at our cost, non-disposable/hand-washable protective masks, which are equivalent to N95 masks.
-We are committed to ramping up production as quickly as possible to help slow the spread of the Coronavirus to work toward safely reopening U.S. businesses and the economy which is being devastated at this time," said Dr. Ron Gertsch, M.D., vice president of OxyStrap International.
+We are committed to ramping up production as quickly as possible to help stop the spread of the Coronavirus and safely reopen U.S. businesses and the economy which is being devastated at this time," said Dr. Ron Gertsch, M.D., vice president of OxyStrap International.

 Media Contact: